WATonomousAdmin/wato_website/static/job_postings/Expedited_App.md

 During the expedited admissions process, we will give all applicants a fair chance at entering the team.
 The chances of you joining the team are purely within your control.
 Outside of this window, WATonomous will consider applicants moreso based on the qualifications below.

-**This current expedited admissions window will be from December 22nd, 2024 to 11:59pm EST on December 29th, 2024.** If you have missed the deadline, please submit to our rolling admission.
+**This current expedited admissions window will be from December 29th, 2024 to 11:59pm EST on January 5th, 2025.** If you have missed the deadline, please submit to our rolling admission.

 ## Description